gointollc/game-server-manager/README.md

 - `name` - The public name or 'title' of the server.
 - `maxPlayers` - Maximum players that can connect to the server.
 - `activePlayers` - Current active players connected to the server.
+- 'dev' - Whether the server is a development build or not.

+### Example Output

+    {
+        "success": true,
+        "reason": "Successfully added server"
+    }